 top of page

 Take a moment.
 Think about your day up to this point, or, think about yesterday.
-Think about every movement you’ve made.
+Can you remember every movement you’ve made?
 We all have a normal daily morning routine.
 Just pick that routine and imagine each muscle that you move to do those things.

 Now think about every bite of food.
 You may remember what you ate, but do you remember every bite?
 Just try to remember every bite of your favorite food you’ve had most recently.

 What if I asked you to remember every breath?
-Did you sigh or blow out in frustration (demonstrate)?
+Did you sigh or blow out in frustration?
 Did you constrict your breath or growl because of stress or anger?
-To live health, you need to challenge yourself, physically, socially emotionally, AND spiritually every day.
-I mean… when was the last time you got out of your box, altered your norm, even drove home a different way?
+To live healthily, you need to challenge yourself, physically, socially emotionally, AND spiritually every day.
+I mean… when was the last time you got out of your box, altered your norm, or even drove home a different way?

-Many fitness craves, so many day fixes, diets, DVD’s, YouTube videos, blogs will tell you that their formula for health is the BEST!
+Many fitness crazes and the many-a-day fixes, diets, DVDs, YouTube videos, and blogs will tell you that their formula for health is the BEST!
 I am here to tell you that they are!
-They are the BEST way for their creators to sell their wares.
-I am not here to sell you a program, nor am I here to tell you the program that is BEST.
-I am here to help you live health.
+They are the best way for their creators to sell their wares.
+I am not here to sell you a program, nor am I here to tell you the best program.
+I am here to help you embrace health as a daily experience.

 Here are some facts: